pokemon-it/docs/README.md

 - One user can stake more than one NFT.

 ## 2) ROI
-- 1 round = 7 days.
-- Round and daily interest.
-This is not compound!

 | Round | Daily Interest (%) |
 |--|--|